Toric flat families, valuations, and applications to projectivized toric vector bundles: Introduction

 \subsection{The category of prevalued vector spaces}

 We let $\hat{\O}_\Sigma$ denote a semiring which consists of certain limits of elements of $\O_\Sigma$ (see Section \ref{category}).
-In Section \ref{category} we introduce the category $\Vect_\Sigma$ of vector spaces equipped with a \emph{prevaluation} into $\hat{\O}_\Sigma$.
+In Section \ref{category}, we introduce the category $\Vect_\Sigma$ of vector spaces equipped with a \emph{prevaluation} into $\hat{\O}_\Sigma$.
 For the technical core of the paper, we show that there is an adjoint pair of functors $\mathcal{L}, \mathcal{R}$ which relate $\Vect_\Sigma$ to the category $\Sh_{Y(\Sigma)}^M$ of $T_N$-equivariant sheaves on the toric variety $Y(\Sigma)$.
 Locally for $\sigma \in \Sigma$, the operation $\mathcal{R}: \Vect_\sigma \to \Sh_{Y(\sigma)}^M$ is akin to taking the Rees algebra of a filtration, and $\mathcal{L}: \Sh_{Y(\sigma)}^M \to \Vect_\sigma$ is its left adjoint.
-This is related to work of Perling \cite{Perling} and Klyachko \cite{Klyachko} by the natural duality between filtrations and prevaluations (see Section \ref{background}).
+This is related to work of Perling \cite{Perling} and Klyachko \cite{Klyachko} by the natural relationship between filtrations and prevaluations (see Section \ref{background}).
 For a general $T_N$-sheaf $\F$, the corresponding prevaluations may take values in functions from $\hat{\O}_\Sigma$ which have an infinite number of domains of linearity, or may take infinite values, depending on the algebraic properties of $\F$.
 For nicely behaved sheaves such as those which are locally projective or locally free, there is no such issue and we get a prevaluation with values in $\O_\Sigma$.
-On these sheaves and a broader category of \emph{eversive} sheaves, the functors $\mathcal{L}$ and $\mathcal{R}$ become an equivalence, and we obtain classification results for toric sheaves by prevaluations.
+On these sheaves and a broader category of sheaves which we call \emph{eversive} sheaves, the functors $\mathcal{L}$ and $\mathcal{R}$ become an equivalence, and we obtain classification results for toric sheaves by prevaluations.
+It is shown in Example \ref{ex-reflexive} that reflexive sheaves are eversive but not vice versa.
+Here the term ``eversive" comes from the word ``eversion," meaning the act of turning something inside out.
+The term is meant to suggest taking the prevaluation associated to a sheaf is like revealing inside of the sheaf as in turning it inside out.\\

+{\bf Acknowledgements:} We would like to thank Laura Escobar and Megumi Harada for patiently reading the paper and giving valuable comments.
+We also thank Sam Payne for useful conversations.
+We thank Courtney George for a much clearer formulation of Corollary \ref{cor-uniform}.